stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 Thread.sleep(1000);
 ```

+Notes:

+* The `acquire` method will generate a Vulkan error since we are not providing any synchronisation parameters.

-Note we briefly block execution at the end of the lambda to have a chance of seeing the results (if there are any).
+* We briefly block execution at the end of the 'loop' so we have a chance of seeing the results (if there are any).

-Obviously this is temporary code just sufficient to test this first demo - we will be implementing a proper render loop in future chapters.
+* Obviously this is temporary code just sufficient to test this first demo - we will be implementing a proper render loop in future chapters.

 ### Conclusion